Skip to main content

 Accessibility Best Practices for Custom Checkboxes and Radio Boxes

 Have you ever been filling out a form on a web page and experienced the simple pleasure of a thoughtfully designed checkbox or radio button?
-Perhaps the checkmark animates as it is drawn on to the box.
+Perhaps the checkmark animates as it is drawn onto the box.
 Or maybe the radio button is simply customized to match the website’s brand colors.
 Bold or subtle, customizing the drab default inputs on a site can leave a positive impression on the user.

 For starters, replacing a default input with a custom design increases the overall brand cohesiveness on a page.
 The default gray inputs can often seem jarring on an otherwise thoughtfully designed website.